keys-pub/website/docs/lib/saltpack.md

 The following example decrypts the message from the Encrypt example:

-- Initialize and setup/unlock a Keyring
-- Create a KeyStore
+- Setup a keyring.Keyring and keys.Store
 - Import a EdX25519 key
 - Decrypt and verify a Saltpack message